 Board Director Compensation and Reimbursement

-District Board members shall receive a meeting per diem as may be authorized by Health and Safety Code Section 13857 of the Act.
+District Board members may receive a meeting per diem as may be authorized by Health and Safety Code Section 13857 of the Act.

 The Board shall reimburse District Board members for reasonable expenses actually incurred while on District business.
 Such reimbursement shall extend only to the bona fide expenses of District Board members, and shall not include recompense for a spouse's or companion's costs.
 Each Board member shall present a statement, supported by appropriate documentation, before reimbursement is made.